BUTTERFLYBEA/LITA-PROJECTS/README.md

 ## DATA INFORMATION
 ### Data sources
 The data used in this project was obtained from the Incubator Hub.
-It includes detailed records of transactions, customer demographics, product information and regional sales distribution.
+It includes detailed records of transactions, customer demographics, subscription information and regional sales distribution.

 ### Data Collection
 The data used was collected and complied through transaction logging.
-This ensures that the dataset represents an accurate record of customer interactions and purchasing patterns over a year and eight months.
+This ensures that the dataset represents an accurate record of customer interactions and purchasing patterns over time.

 ### Data Characteristics
 The dataset includes the following variables: